intuition-dev/INTUITION2/articles/fe2.md

 Instead the frontend team's teach leads are broken up by the users persona, the people your org is targeting in helping.

-(aside: each frontend team should have a single member from the back end team that is writing the client side apis for them - APIs that map to the view model)
+(aside: each frontend team should have a single member from the backend team that is writing the client side apis for them - APIs that map to the view model)

-The Frontend developers tend to be more senior and should have potential to become principal Developers, designers or product managers.
-Likely each developer on the frontend team is at least at senior level.

 Some call the Senior Frontend developers unicorns: designers that code.
-That is one of the reasons that the frontend is a higher salary band than back end.
+That is one of the reasons that the frontend is a higher salary band than backend.
-Also due to constraints, Senior Frontend developers maybe remote or at least have a Friday WAH (work from home), (vs back end that likely have to be local due to security of back end data).
+Also due to constraints, Senior Frontend developers maybe remote or at least have a Friday WAH (work from home), (vs backend that likely have to be local due to security of backend data).

-Candidates Senior Frontend developers should have some example sites, including their own, and opinion on css websites they like and other other sr Frontend developers they admire. (note: If the people they admire are .js or imperative developers I myself would consider them for the back end team)
+Candidates Senior Frontend developers should have some example sites, including their own, and opinion on css websites they like and other other sr Frontend developers they admire. (note: If the people they admire are .js or imperative developers I myself would consider them for the backend team)

+The Frontend developers tend to be more senior than backend: and should have potential to become principal Developers, designers or product managers once they advance.

+### .js Frameworks

+There are developers that use .js frameworks, such as React, Angular, etc. Those developers are a better fit for the backend team.

+### Low-code

+There are also low-code tools that are coming up in the future, something to keep an eye one.

+## Summary:

+Sr Frontend developers must have deep expertise in CSS, SEO and know cross platform development.
+As a bonus, it is helpful if they are familiar with static generation apporach.